CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 idfunℕ₃ = idfunI
 ```

-Agda will complain if it cannot reconstruct an implicit argument from
+Agda will complain if it fails to reconstruct an implicit argument from
 the other arguments you provide, though if we choose carefully which
-arguments to make implicit this will rarely happen.
+arguments to make implicit then this will rarely happen.
 We can force it to
-use a particular implicit argument by providing it also surrounded by
+use a particular choice of implicit argument by providing it also surrounded by
-curly braces.
+curly braces, as follows:

 ```
 idfunℕ₄ : ℕ → ℕ